By: Denise Zingale / D’MAZ Lifestyle Salon (216) 292-HAIR (4247)

 D’MAZ Lifestyle Salon is a private, studio hair & wellness Salon.
-For the health, safety, privacy and relaxation of a client receiving services – in Salon retail sales, product pick up, consultations and services are by appointment only.
+For the privacy and relaxation of a client receiving services – in Salon retail sales, product pick up, consultations and services are by appointment only.
 No walk-in’s please ~ Thank you!

 D’MAZ Lifestyle Salon Disclaimer: This article is provided solely for general information only.
 It is in no way intended to diagnose, treat, or cure any form of health, hair/scalp issues or problems and should not be depended upon as a substitute for any consultations with qualified health professionals.
 Always consult your doctor before beginning, changing or ending any nutritional and/or medicinal programs.
 Denise Zingale, Master Hairdresser, Reiki Master/EFT Practitioner & NGA Certified Personal Trainer